babelouest/glewlwyd/docs/OAUTH2_SCHEME.md

 The Logo URI has the highest priority.
 If you have both Logo URI and Logo Font-Awesome for a provider, the Logo URI will be used in the Profile or Login page.

-### FontAwesome icon
+### Fork Awesome icon

-Name of the [Font-Awesome](https://fontawesome.com/?from=io) icon to be used as a graphical identity in the profile or login page.
-Glewlwyd uses Font-Awesome 5 free icons.
+Name of the [Fork Awesome](https://forkaweso.me/Fork-Awesome/) icon to be used as a graphical identity in the profile or login page.
+Glewlwyd uses Fork Awesome 1.1.7.
-For example, if you want to add the [following icon](https://fontawesome.com/icons/linux?style=brands) to your provider, you must enter the `fa-*` value specified in the HTML tag:
+For example, if you want to add the [following icon](https://forkaweso.me/Fork-Awesome/icon/debian/) to your provider, you must enter the `fa-*` value specified in the HTML tag:

-`<i class="fab fa-linux"></i>` => the logo value must be `fab fa-linux`.
+`<i class="fa fa-debian"></i>` => the logo value must be `fa fa-debian`.

 The Logo URI has the highest priority.
-If you have both Logo URI and Logo Font-Awesome for a provider, the Logo URI will be used in the Profile or Login page.
+If you have both Logo URI and Logo Fork Awesome for a provider, the Logo URI will be used in the Profile or Login page.

 ### client_id